SQunoholixBrandAssociation/GENESIScoin/README.md

 - **No License** applies to GENESIScoin.sol.
 This contract is released only for transparency and auditing purposes.
 - The repository is therefore **mixed-license**: MIT for sale modules, restricted license for the GEN core.

+### ABI

+The Application Binary Interface (ABI) is not included in this repository.
+For transparency and accuracy, the verified ABI is always available directly via [BscScan](https://bscscan.com/token/0xb0ad142296952305679f691D646B3F9e3d589349) under the **Contract → Code** tab.
+This ensures developers always work with the canonical, verified interface.
 ---

 > “GENc doesn’t ask for trust.
 It proves itself block by block.”